notkevin12/site/snippets.md

 # Snippets

-This page features snippets of code implmenting common algorithms, design patterns, and whatnot for my own reference.
+This page features snippets of code implementing common algorithms, design patterns, and whatnot for my own reference.

 ### Binary Search